reubenharry/website/content/blog/ai.md

 </script>

+## Language

+the relationship between sound and meaning is arbitrary, in the sense that once you have taken into account historical accident and
+	morphological structure, the way a word sounds and what it means are independent.

 A Bayesian perspective

 Though it isn't traditionally associated with classical cognitive science and AI, I think the language of probability (graphical models and conditional independence assumptions in particular) provides a very useful framing.